Exopy/i3py/docs/source/dev_guide/drivers/features.rst

 	.. note::

 		The first two arguments of a feature are always the getter and setter.
-		If their value is set to None, the feature the corresponding operation won't be possible for the feature.
-A feature is always deletable and deleting it conrresponds to discarding the cached value if any exists.
+		If their value is set to None, the corresponding operation won't be possible for the feature.
+A feature is always deletable and deleting it corresponds to discarding the cached value if any exists.

     Getting chain
     ^^^^^^^^^^^^^